-Step 3: Ask children why Clifford was so hot and what he did to cool down.
+Step 3: Ask students why Clifford was so hot and what he did to cool down.

-Step 4: Help children identify safety issues during summertime activities.
+Step 4: Help students identify safety issues during summertime activities.
 Stress the importance of being responsible and playing fair to keep activities safe and fun.

 Step 5: Make a time line of story events from Clifford Keeps Cool using a ruler and a 3 ft. piece of white paper.
 Mark main events and ask children to orally express the details of what happened.
 Add details in writing.

-Step 6: Have children illustrate and color original pictures of Clifford's antics to keep cool.
-Glue the students' pictures onto the time line.
+Step 6: Have students illustrate and color original pictures of Clifford's antics to keep cool.
+Glue students' pictures onto the time line.

 Step 7: Review the elements of the story: setting, characters, events, and ending.